Last reviewed on 25th August 2023 by Martin Alexander (Mortgage Advisor)

 A second charge is often referred to as a secured loan.
-The loan is added on to your initial mortgage, so costs can soon accumulate.
-It’s important to consult an advisor before you decide to proceed with this option.
+The loan is added to your initial mortgage, so costs can soon accumulate.
+It’s important to consult an advisor before proceeding with this option.
 We’ll then check whether a secured loan is a viable option for you to take.

 There are other options such as getting help from a guarantor.
 Our advisors can assess your situation along with your finances and guide you further on the best route to buying your partner out.

 Irrespective of the options you choose, separating from a joint mortgage in the correct manner is crucial.
 This is because as long as you and a partner share a mortgage or any financial agreement, your credit files are also linked.
 This means that if your partner gets into financial difficulty, your credit file can also be affected.
 That’s why it makes financial sense to make sure everything is split accordingly.